dwkns/sublime-ruby-iTerm2/README.md

-# Sublime Ruby Terminal
+# Sublime Ruby iTerm2

-> A build system for Sublime Text 3 which runs your .rb files in the Terminal.
+> A build system for Sublime Text 3 which runs your .rb files in the iTerm2.
 OS X only.

 ### What does it do?
 Opens a terminal window and passes your current .rb file to the default Ruby or RSpec.